pablolopesk8/github-starred-tags/README.md

 ## Tests

 For the tests was used [Mocha](https://mochajs.org/) as library to execute and to describe the tests.
 For the assertion and validation was used [ShouldJS](https://shouldjs.github.io/).
-And for faker returns and throws of server, was used [Sinon](https://sinonjs.org/).
+For faker returns and throws of server, was used [Sinon](https://sinonjs.org/).
+And for HTTP tests was used [Supertest](https://www.npmjs.com/package/supertest).
 To run the tests, watching files and re-run in each file modification, use

 ```bash